Portuguese Pointer: Characteristics

-The Perdiguero is of medium size: height at the withers is in the range 54–60 cm for dogs and 50–56 cm for bitches; body weights are in the ranges 20–27 kg and 16–22 kg respectively.
+The Perdiguero is of medium size: height at the withers is in the range 54±to cm for dogs and 50±to cm for bitches; body weights are in the ranges 20±to kg and 16±to kg respectively.

 The coat is without undercoat; it is short, close and coarse on most parts of the dog, thinner around the natural openings and thinner and softer on the ears and head.
 It is yellow, ranging from light to dark, with or without white markings on the head and neck, the chest, the lower legs and the tip of the tail.